 The question thus arises as to what exactly is it that is general in reality, and what the general terms used by scientists in the formulation of their theories are supposed to be about.
 The question what is it that is general in reality? is roughly the question of what it is that makes scientific generalizations and law-like statements true.
 What do all the entities that a term such as “eukaryote cell” refers to have in common that makes them together form a type or universal?21 Our preferred answer to this question, which we call ontological realism, says that there is some eukaryote cell universal of which all particular eukaryote cells are instances.
 On this view, universals are entities in reality that are responsible for the structure, order, and regularity—the similarities—that are to be found there.
 To talk of universals is to talk of what all members of a natural class or natural kind such as cell, or organism, or lipid, or heart have in common.
 Thus we capture the fact that the members of a particular kind are in some respect similar by asserting that they instantiate certain corresponding universals.
 Universals are repeatable, in the sense that they can be instantiated by more than one object and at more than one time, whereas particulars, such as this specific cell, your cat Tibbles, and the political administration of Wichita, are nonrepeatable: they can exist only in one place at any given time.

 In the history of Western philosophy, the form of realism that recognizes universals as existing in their instances in this way has roots in the work of Aristotle.
 According to Aristotle (on the simplified reading that we presuppose here), universals are mind-independent features of reality that exist only as instantiated in their respective instances.
 A mind can, by attention and abstraction, grasp universals instantiated by particular things—for example, the two universals redness and ball can be abstracted from the several particular red balls that we see lying around on the floor.
 These particulars have in common that they are all red and that they are all balls.
-The universals redness, or ball, and spherical shape then exist in these particular instances that we see on the floor.
+The universals redness, ball, and spherical shape then exist in these particular instances that we see on the floor.
 For Aristotle, there must always be particulars (instances) that “ground” the existence of universals in the sense that the universals depend for their existence upon these particulars.
 On our view, it is such universals that are the primary objects of scientific inquiry, and thus also the primary objects to be represented in a scientific ontology.

 We differ from Aristotle in a number of ways, however, many of which have to do with the fact that Aristotle lived before the Darwinian era.
 One important difference is that we allow universals not only in the realm of natural objects such as enzymes and chromosomes, but also in the realm of material artifacts such as flasks and syringes, and also in the realm of information artifacts such as currency notes and scientific publications.